Pavement Cracks

-"Pavement Cracks" is a 2003 singles released by Scottish singer Annie Lennox, released as a promotional-only single from her third solo studio album Bare (2003).
-Co–produced by both Lennox and Stephen Lipson, it served as her first solo single released in eight years following the release of "Something So Right" in 1995.
+"Pavement Cracks" is a 2003 promotional single released by Scottish singer Annie Lennox, from her third solo studio album Bare (2003).
+Co–produced by Lennox and Stephen Lipson, it was her first solo single released in eight years following the release of "Something So Right" in 1995.

 Background

 Like the rest of the Bare album, "Pavement Cracks" was noted for its stripped back songwriting and production style.
 Additionally, it was credited by Niall McMurray in Into The Popvoid as being the "best example in pop of bleakness being uplifting".
-Prior to the song's release, much discussion and debate arose within BMG and J Records, Lennox's record companies, about how to market the song.
+Prior to the song's release, much debate arose within BMG and J Records, Lennox's record companies, about how to market the song.
 They realised that the chart landscape had changed significantly since Lennox last achieved a top ten single in the United Kingdom, 1995's "No More I Love You's", and the decision was made to release the song only as a promotional single rather than a full release.